BoolBySigma/UpdateAssemblyInfo/Extension/overview.md

 `AttributeName1=AttributeValue1`
 `AttributeName2=AttributeValue2`
 `AttributeName3=AttributeValue3`
-Left blank, the value is not updated.
+Left blank, no custom attributes are added.
 Variables can be used.

 ## Changelog
 * **2.0.27**: Added 'Do Not Update' option for Com Visible attribute.